HydrologicEngineeringCenter/hec-python-library/rtd_docs/classes/ParameterType.rst

 |                   |           | ``INST-VAL`` (for others)          |                                         |
 +-------------------+-----------+------------------------------------+-----------------------------------------+

 ..
-[1] HEC-DSS time series do not specified separate intervals and durations, so the implied duration is the interval
+[1] HEC-DSS time series do not specify separate intervals and durations, so the implied duration is the interval

 ..
 [2] Value at beginning of duration for BOP durations